 You can walk through neighborhoods in Medellín and the Aburrá Valley and in other cities and pueblos in Colombia and see this tradition with candles everywhere.

 Each of the best pueblos near Medellín also celebrates this tradition of lighting candles on December 7.
-But since it’s a holiday weekend, it’s not the best time to visit pueblos, as they will be packed with people.
+But since it’s a holiday, it’s not the best time to visit pueblos, as they will be packed with people.

-What Else to Do in Medellín in December?
+What Else to Do in Medellín in December and January?

 Día de las Velitas is only the unofficial beginning of the Christmas season in Medellín and Colombia.
 There are other days that are important during this busy month of holiday celebrations in Medellín:

-There are Christmas lights in many other parts of Medellín and the Aburrá Valley and one of the best this year is the Christmas lights in Sabaneta in 2019 with 5 million lights.
+There are Christmas lights in many other parts of Medellín and the Aburrá Valley and one of the best this year are the Christmas lights in Sabaneta in 2021.

 December 8 – Immaculate Conception holiday and also Desfile de Mitos y Leyendas (Parade of Myths and Legends).
 This parade is held at night and is a display of tradition, folklore and creativity with some large floats and many participants in costumes.
 The history of this parade is shown in the above video from the Mayor of Medellín.

-The route for the Desfile de Mitos y Leyendas parade in Medellín is in El Centro and starts at 7 pm at Teatro Pablo Tobón Uribe and then to La Playa, Av.
+The route for the Desfile de Mitos y Leyendas parade in Medellín is in El Centro and last year started at 7 pm at Teatro Pablo Tobón Uribe and then to La Playa, Av.
 Oriental, San Juan and finally to Parque de los Pies Descalzos.

 December 16 to 24 – Novena de Aguinaldos, which for nine days, recalls the time before Jesus was born and ending with his arrival in the manger of Bethlehem.
 These days are celebrated in Colombia with carols, hymns and food.